allenai/olmo-ui/README.md

 ** Please communicate with the team before releasing to production. **

+Message in Slack to #si-labs-eng channel before releasing.

 To merge dev to main and release a new version to production, run:

 ```